firebreath/irc-logviewer/README.md

 -------

 I'd love it if you'd like to help with bug reports, feature requests or code!
-I suggest joining us on irc://irc.freenode.net/%23firebreath or emailing me directly at <me@iaincollins.com>.
+I suggest joining us on irc://irc.freenode.net/%23firebreath or email
+<iaincollins@firebreath.org>.